Christina Trevanion

 Christina Helen Johanne Trevanion (born 12 June 1981) is a British auctioneer and television presenter.

-She is a partner in the firm of Trevanion & Dean, auctioneers and valuers, based in Whitchurch, Shropshire.
-Trevanion founded the firm with Aaron Dean, having previously worked at Christie's.
+She is the owner of Trevanion Auctioneers and Valuers, based in Whitchurch, Shropshire.
+Trevanion originally founded the firm with Aaron Dean, having previously worked at Christie's.

 She has appeared on a number of BBC daytime television programmes as an expert in antiques and as an auctioneer, including Bargain Hunt, Antiques Road Trip, Put Your Money Where Your Mouth Is and Flog It!.

 She has also presented the BBC's The Travelling Auctioneers along with Will Kirk and JJ Chalmers.

 Early life and education

 Trevanion attended Southampton Solent University after completing her secondary education at Bishop Heber High School in Malpas, Cheshire.

 Personal life

 Trevanion is married, with two daughters.